edgelesssys/constellation/docs/docs/workflows/upgrade.md

 # Upgrade your cluster

 Constellation provides an easy way to upgrade to the next release.
-This involves updating the CLI, choosing a new VM image to use for all nodes in the cluster and updating the cluster's expected measurements.
+This involves updating the CLI, choosing a new VM image to use for all nodes in the cluster, and updating the cluster's expected measurements.

 ## Update the CLI

 New features and bug fixes are added to the CLI with every release.
-To use them, you need to update the CLI to the latest version by following the instructions in the [installation guide](../getting-started/install.md).
+To use them, update the CLI to the latest version by following the instructions in the [installation guide](../getting-started/install.md).

 ## Migrate the configuration

-The Constellation configuration file is located in the file `constellation-conf.yaml` in the current working directory.
+The Constellation configuration file is located in the file `constellation-conf.yaml` in your workspace.
-Refer to the [migration reference](../reference/config-migration.md) to check if fields in your configuration file need to be updated.
+Refer to the [migration reference](../reference/config-migration.md) to check if you need to update fields in your configuration file.

 ## Plan the upgrade